 The ability of the Australian Government to provide consular services to Australians in these areas may be severely limited.

 Terrorism is a threat throughout the world.
 See our Terrorist Threat Overseas bulletin.

 Australians in Nigeria should be aware that there is a high threat of kidnapping across the country.
-Kidnappings involving Westerners have occurred in those areas where we advise Australians not to travel.
+While kidnappings largely target local people, a number of kidnappings involving Westerners have occurred across Nigeria, especially in those areas where we advise Australians not to travel.
 Westerners have also been kidnapped in other parts of Nigeria, including Abuja and Lagos.